 Under Delaware law, you cannot practice dietetic and nutrition therapy without a license.
 This includes assessing individual’s specific nutritional needs and the development of an intervention plan.
 No one can practice dietetic and nutrition therapy or use the term “nutritionist” or “dietitian” unless such a person is licensed.
+However, there are a few exemptions that we can thread-the-needle with and find safety.

-However, you may provide nutrition and dietetic therapy without a license if you are employed by the United States federal or state government.
+You may provide nutrition and dietetic therapy without a license if you are employed by the United States federal or state government.

 Herbalists who do not consider themselves “dietitians” or “nutritionists” are allowed to make nutritional recommendations regarding herbs, vitamins, minerals, foods, etc. Herbalists can market, distribute, sell, or recommend, advise, or provide non-fraudulent information about nutrition.